mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 Our objective is to gain hands-on experience with a small implementation that includes several important pieces organized in a particular manner - the manner of real world IoT systems.
 It should be noted that we are not building a secure system - using physical hardening, encryption, and authentication logic.

 ### Part 1.
 Programming the Argon to behave as a BLE peripheral device and installing LightBlue to behave as a BLE central device

+A BLE peripheral device offering a service periodically announces its availability to the local environment (a distance of about 10 meters).
+A central device scans for these advertisements and may chooses to connect to the peripheral.
+After a connection is established, the peripheral stops advertising its capabilities and begins to behave as a service to the central device - acting as a client.

+In Part 1, we will deploy code to the Argon so that it behaves as a peripheral.
+We will use a phone application as a central device.
+We will connect to the Argon and receive notifications that will be displayed on the phone.

+The Argon will provide two services but advertise only one.
+The services will each make available values (called BLE characteristics).
+Both services and characteristics are associated with unique UUID's.

 0. Notice that the Argon's antennae can be plugged into a Wi-Fi connection or a BLE connection.
 Both are available on the Argon.
 In my work, I found that I was able leave the antennae connected to Wi-Fi only.